Hoogkamer/vue-org-chart/README.md

 ![Screenshot](/assets/img/Screenshot1.PNG?raw=true "Screenshot")

 ## Use as static website
+You can use it as-is as a static website: no install, no webserver needed!

 1. Copy content of \docs folder to any location, like a folder on your computer, AWS S3 bucket or webserver
 2. Open index.html in the browser.
 When you use Internet Explorer it will not work if you placed the files on a folder (Chrome does work).
-S3 or webwer will work for both browsers
+S3 or webserverer will work for both browsers

 ## User manual for website
 - Options > Column view: shows underlying departments in a column, giving a compact overview